Memmingen: Buildings

 Memmingen has considerable tourist interest, mainly because large areas of the medieval old town survived World War II.
 There are ten town gates and towers and about two kilometres of the town wall.
 The old town contains many interesting houses of patricians, some in the baroque style.
 They are picturesque Streets with the Stadtbach (town river) beside.
 The medieval market place, surrounded by the town hall, which is built in renaissance style, the Großzunft (Guildhouse) and the painted Steuerhaus (tax house).
 Also famous is St. Martin's church, built in gothic style with its more-than-500-year-old Choir and the 1996 restored Hospital Brothers of St. Anthony monastery (Antonierkloster), the oldest, best conserved and biggest of these kind.
 The probably oldest church in town Unser Frauen (Church of Our Lady) or also called Frauenkirche with significant frescos of the 15th and 16th centuries.
 Also the Seven Roof House, the baroque Kreuzherren monastery, the renovated whorehouse of the town, the Salzstadel (salt barn), the Kramerzunft (shopkeepers guild, also called the Twelve-Article-House are sights in Memmingen).
 Not so well known is the Bismarck tower in the west of Memmingen.
 Beside the tower is the 2007 build new soccer stadium.

 Parks

 Green areas were created all along the town wall.
-The old ditches where filled up and replaced with green areas or parks with partially over 150-year-old trees.
-The name of the parks are (starting clockwise at the Ulmer Gate): Hubergarten, Zollergarten, Ratzengraben/Zollergraben, Kohlschanze, Reichshain, Kaisergraben, Hohe Wacht, Westertorplatz, Grimmelschanze.
-Nearby every residential area has its own smaller parks.
+The old ditches were filled in and replaced with green areas or parks with partially over 150-year-old trees.
+The names of the parks are (starting clockwise at the Ulmer Gate): Hubergarten, Zollergarten, Ratzengraben/Zollergraben, Kohlschanze, Reichshain, Kaisergraben, Hohe Wacht, Westertorplatz, Grimmelschanze.
+Nearby every residential area has its own smaller park.
 There is also the town park in the New World, the old Landesgartenschau place.
 Also the old and the forest cemetery, which are both used as parks.